This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 About Generalized Seizures

-Generalized seizures, considered more serious than partial seizures, include several different types.
-The most common and most severe kind of generalized seizure is called tonic-clonic.[3]
+Generalized seizures, considered more severe than partial seizures, include several different types.
+A common type of generalized seizure is called tonic-clonic (grand mal).[3]
 When a child experiences a tonic-clonic seizure, they may have repetitive body movements, convulsions, and loss of consciousness.

-Absence seizures are another form of generalized seizures.
-These events can happen quite frequently and typically last around 20 seconds or less.
+- Absence seizures are another form of generalized seizures.
+These events can happen frequently and typically last around 20 seconds or less.

-A myoclonic seizure is another type of generalized seizure marked by involuntary jerking movements of the arms, torso, legs, or face.
-This type of seizure seems to happen out of nowhere and usually subsides within seconds.
+- A myoclonic seizure is another type of generalized seizure marked by involuntary jerking movements of the arms, torso, legs, or face.
+This type of seizure happens out of nowhere and usually subsides within seconds.
 It typically involves only one side or part of the body.

-Atonic seizures occur when muscle tone is temporarily lost, usually for a minute or less.
-In most instances, the child’s head will drop down, and control of the posture is gone, causing them to become limp and fall.
+- Atonic seizures occur when muscle tone is temporarily lost, usually for a minute or less.
+In most instances, the child’s head will drop down, and control of the posture will be lost, causing them to become limp and fall.
 For children who experience atonic seizures, a helmet to protect their heads during a fall is necessary as these seizures can happen numerous times a day, and the child can fall at any time.

-Since partial seizures only involve one side of the brain, they are not as serious as general seizures, but it’s still important to understand how to protect your child when these occur.
+Since focal, or partial, seizures only involve one side of the brain, they are not as severe as general seizures, but it’s still important to understand how to protect your child when these occur.

 Partial seizures are common in people with epilepsy, and the symptoms depend on what part of the brain is conducting the electrical activity.
 In general, common symptoms include: